 Refer to the What to Bring section of this handbook.

-12. Leave copies of documents with a family member or friend
+12. Leave copies of important documents with a family member or friend

-- Remember that any important documents related to your travel (e.g., passport, credit cards, health insurance) should be copied and left with a family member or trusted friend while you complete your GO Minnesota studies.
+- Remember that any important documents related to your travel (e.g., passport, credit cards, health insurance) should be copied and left with a family member or trusted friend while you are at the University of Minnesota.

 - If your original documents get lost, the copies will help in the process of receiving replacement documents.